Algeria profile - Timeline

 2012 December - French President Francois Hollande acknowledges suffering caused by France's colonisation of Algeria but stops short of an apology.

-2013 January - Dozens of foreign hostages are killed by Islamist militants during a four-day siege at a remote gas complex.
+2013 January - Dozens of foreign hostages are killed by Islamist al-Murabitoun group in four-day siege at remote In Amenas gas plant.
 Algerian special forces storm the site.

 2013 April - President Bouteflika suffers a stroke and spends three months in France being treated.

-2014 April - Bouteflika gains another term as president in elections condemned by the opposition as flawed.
+2014 April - Bouteflika wins another term as president in elections condemned by the opposition as flawed.

 2014 September - Islamists behead French tourist Herve Gourdel after demanding that France end its support for the campaign against Islamic State in Iraq and Syria.